MistyCommunity/Documentation/src/content/misty-i/reference/javascript-api.md

 {{box op="end"}}

 ### misty.StartSlamStreaming

 Opens the data stream from the Occipital Structure Core depth sensor, so you can obtain image and depth data when Misty is not actively tracking or mapping.

-**Important!** Always use `misty.StopSlamStreaming()` to close the depth sensor data stream after sending commands that use Misty's Occipital Structure Core depth sensor.
-Calling `misty.StopSlamStreaming()` turns off the laser in the depth sensor and lowers Misty's power consumption.
-Note that Misty's 4K camera may not work while the depth sensor data stream is open.

 ```javascript
 // Syntax
 misty.StartSlamStreaming([int prePauseMs], [int postPauseMs]);
 ```

+{{box op="start" cssClass="boxed noteBox"}}
+**Important!** Always use `misty.StopSlamStreaming()` to close the depth sensor data stream after sending commands that use Misty's Occipital Structure Core depth sensor.
+Calling `misty.StopSlamStreaming()` turns off the laser in the depth sensor and lowers Misty's power consumption.
+Note that Misty's 4K camera may not work while the depth sensor data stream is open.
+{{box op="end"}}

 Arguments

 * prePauseMs (integer) - Optional.
 The length of time in milliseconds to wait before executing this command.
 * postPauseMs (integer) - Optional.
 The length of time in milliseconds to wait between executing this command and executing the next command in the skill.
 If no command follows this command, `postPauseMs` is not used.